JenniferBuehler/jaco-arm-pkgs/jaco_arm/jaco_kinova/README.md

-## Quick HOwTO use the real Jaco arm
+## Quick HOWTO use the real Jaco arm

 The package jaco_kinova provides a ROS joint trajectory action server for the Kinova Jaco arm.